 Year Milestones 1998 Incorporated as a holding company for the Aboitiz Group's investments in power generation and distribution.
-2005 Consolidated its investments in mini-hydroelectric plants in a single company by transferring all of HEDC's and Cleanergy's mini hydroelectric assets to Hedcor.
-2007 Entered into a share swap agreement with AEV in exchange for AEV's ownership interests in the following distribution utilities: (i) An effective 55% equity interest in Visayan Electric; (ii) A 100% equity interest in each of Davao Light and Cotabato Light; (iii) An effective 64% ownership interest in Subic Enerzone Corporation (Subic Enerzone); and (i) An effective 44% ownership interest in San Fernando Electric Light & Power Co., Inc. (SFELAPCO).
-As part of the reorganization of the power-related assets of the Aboitiz Group, the Company:
+2005 Consolidated its investments in mini-hydroelectric plants in a single company by transferring all of HEDC's and Cleanergy's mini hydroelectric assets to Hedcor, Inc. (Hedcor).
+2007 Entered into a share swap agreement with AEV in exchange for AEV's ownership interest in the following distribution utilities: (i) An effective 55% equity interest in Visayan Electric; (ii) A 100% equity interest in each of Davao Light and Cotabato Light; (iii) An effective 64% ownership interest in Subic Enerzone Corporation (Subic Enerzone); and (i) An effective 44% ownership interest in San Fernando Electric Light & Power Co., Inc. (SFELAPCO).
+As part of the reorganization of the power-related assets of the Aboitiz Group, the Company: (i) Acquired 100% interest in Mactan Enerzone Corporation (Mactan Enerzone) and 60% interest in Balamban Enerzone Corporation (Balamban Enerzone) from Aboitiz Land, Inc. (AboitizLand); and (ii) Consolidated its ownership interests in Subic Enerzone by acquiring the combined 25% interest in Subic Enerzone held by AEV, SFELAPCO, Okeelanta Corporation, and Pampanga Sugar Development Corporation.
+These acquisitions were made through a Share Swap Agreement, which involved the issuance of the Company's 170,940,307 common shares issued at the IPO price of \$5.80 per share in exchange for the foregoing equity interests in Mactan Enerzone, Balamban Enerzone, and Subic Enerzone.

-&lt;sup>12 Taking into account the total issued shares (which includes treasury shares acquired by the Company through the share buy-back program), AEV holds approximately 51.99% of the issued shares of AboitizPower, 27.00% is with JERA Asia, and 1.81% is owned by directors, officers, and other related parties.
+&lt;sup>6 Taking into account the total issued shares (which includes treasury shares acquired by the Company through the share buy-back program), AEV holds approximately 51.99% of the issued shares of AboitizPower, 27.00% is with JERA Asia, and 1.81% is owned by directors, officers, and other related parties